sslover/designing-for-data-personalization/syllabus.md

 Starting on the 3rd class, we will have weekly group projects.
 I will divide the class up into groups and each week one or two groups will give a 10-15 minute demonstration.
 You can pick from 2 topics (although if you are really enthusiastic about doing something else, you may do that as well):

-* **Design Presentation/Critique** - Pick a new or somewhat new technology (hardware, software or service) that relates to the overall topics in the class: designing around data; data personalization; data visualization of important topics; data tracking; physical data installations.
+* **Design Presentation/Critique** - Pick a new or somewhat new technology (hardware, software or service), project, or theme that relates to the overall topics in the class: designing around data; data personalization; data visualization of important topics; data tracking; physical data installations.

-    * Make a presentation that covers what the technology/service is, what is novel about it, how are people using it and so on.
+    * Make a presentation that covers what the technology/service/project/theme is, what is novel about it, how are people using it and so on.
     * What do you like about it?
 What would you do differently?
     * Notice their design decisions (user experience, interactions, etc.).
 What is effective?
 What is not?
     * Are there are any privacy concerns?
 Data Limitations?